GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 we assume space has already been secured.
 Also, if ``dim[3]`` is set to 1 we will in-place transpose the array from C-style row-major array order to Fortran column-major array order.

-Finally, to write a grid to file you cam use
+Finally, to write a grid to file you can use

 .. _GMT_F77_writegrd: